crossplane/crossplane/design/one-pager-consuming-k8s-clusters.md

 1. Infrastructure owner statically provisions three `GKECluster` managed
    resources: `dev`, `stage`, and `prod`
 1. An application owner asks for an environment to deploy their application.
-1. Infrastructure owner creates a new namespace and a `WorkloadTarget` that points to the `dev` cluster.
+1. Infrastructure owner creates a new namespace and a `KubernetesTarget` that points to the `dev` cluster.
-1. Application owner provisions a `KubernetesApplication` with labels that select the `WorkloadTarget` referencing the `dev` cluster for provisioning.
+1. Application owner provisions a `KubernetesApplication` with labels that select the `KubernetesTarget` referencing the `dev` cluster for provisioning.
-1. When ready for testing, the application owner requests access to the `stage` cluster, which the infrastructure owner then "publishes" by creating another `WorkloadTarget` in the namespace that points to the `stage` cluster.
+1. When ready for testing, the application owner requests access to the `stage` cluster, which the infrastructure owner then "publishes" by creating another `KubernetesTarget` in the namespace that points to the `stage` cluster.
-1. Application owner provisions a `KubernetesApplication` with labels that select the `WorkloadTarget` referencing the `stage` cluster for provisioning.
+1. Application owner provisions a `KubernetesApplication` with labels that select the `KubernetesTarget` referencing the `stage` cluster for provisioning.

 In this scenario, there is a strict separation of concern between infrastructure owner and application owner.